MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/check-in-and-room-release.md

 # Check-in and room release on Microsoft Teams panels

 When check-in and room release are enabled, users check in on Teams panels at the room they reserved at the start of the meeting.
 If a user doesn't check in within a set amount of time after the meeting start time, the meeting room declines the meeting invite, sends a cancellation message to the meeting organizer, and the room becomes available for others to reserve.

+> [!NOTE]
+> Check in and room release aren't currently supported in rooms with more than one panel.
+If you have more than one panel associated with a room, leave check in and room release disabled.

 ## Requirements